rayswilling/CV_Refactored/README.md

 ## Ranen Swilling

-I am ....
+I love working hard on things I care about, and work well within diverse groups and independently.
+I am an honest, loyal and tenacious individual.
+I am quietly confident and easy to get along with.
+I articulate myself well and have good writing abilities.
+I believe my sense of initiative and high levels of enthusiasm will make me an asset to any team.

 I recently completed a Masters at Stellenbosch University.
 The day after I completed my studies, I applied for a UK ancestral visa and decided to focus all my time and energy in becoming a better software development.

 ## Background
 iShack

 Masters of Philosophy in Sustainable Development

 Passion
 Start with your identify:
 I am a full stack web developer